 - You are investing in your own home and build equity

 - Pride of ownership

 - Freedom to make interior changes and enhancements to your unit

-- Enhanced security availability and peace of mind when leaving unit unattended
+- Enhanced security availability and peace of mind when leaving the unit unattended

-- Maintenance and upkeep is kept down or eliminated
+- Maintenance and upkeep are kept down or eliminated

 - Security of tenure and permanent occupancy